 When using Oracle, you have to execute the following SQL query:

-v$transaction view provides information about the currently running database transactions.
+The v$transaction view provides information about the currently running database transactions.
 However, there can be multiple transactions running in our system, and that’s why we are joining the v$transaction with the v$session view.

-v$session view offers information about our current session or database connection.
+The v$session view offers information about our current session or database connection.
 By matching the session address between the v$transaction and v$session views, we can find the current running transaction identifier given by the xid column in the v$transaction view.

 Oracle assigns a transaction identifier only if it needs to assign an undo segment, which implies that an INSERT, UPDATE or DELETE DML statement has been executed.